 We turn, next, to J.K.J.'s claim for deprivation of life without due process.
 The District Court dismissed this claim as duplicative of the denial of medical care claim.
-J.K.J. contends this was error, insisting that he pleaded an entirely distinct cause of action-his own claim for the "depriv[ation] of his liberty interest in the companionship and society of his parent."
-Appellant's Opening Br.
-52.
+J.K.J. contends this was error, insisting that he pleaded an entirely distinct cause of action-his own claim for the

-J.K.J. never presented this argument to the District Court.
-The defendants, in moving to dismiss both the original complaint and the amended complaint, asserted that looking to precedent.
+&lt;sup>4 We must pause here to address the dissent's critique of our qualified immunity analysis.
+The dissent asserts that the second prong turns on whether an accused officer made a mistake of fact or a mistake of law.
+According to the dissent, if an officer made a mistake of law, the Court looks to precedent for factually analogous circumstances showing that the law was clearly established; but if the officer made a mistake of fact, the Court simply evaluates that mistake for reasonableness without looking to precedent.
 Not so.
-We have repeatedly held that courts should look to precedent for evidence that the unlawfulness of an officer's conduct is clearly established.
-To find an example, we need only look so far as the cases cited by the dissent.
+This Circuit has repeatedly held that courts should look to precedent for evidence that the unlawfulness of an officer's conduct is clearly established.
+To find an example, this Court need only look so far as the cases cited by the dissent.
 See Jensen v.
 City of Oxnard, 145 F.3d 1078, 1085-86 (9th Cir.
 1998) (evaluating the accused officer's shooting of a fellow officer he mistook for a suspect against previous excessive force cases involving officer-on-officer shootings); Wilkins v.
 City of Oakland, 350 F.3d 949, 955 (9th Cir.
 2003) (comparing the accused officers' shooting of a fellow officer they mistook for a suspect to the officer's shooting in Jensen); Torres v.
 City of Madera, 648 F.3d 1119, 1128-29 (9th Cir.
 2011) (likening the accused officer's misidentification of a gun as a taser to the officers' misidentification of officers as suspects in Jensen and Wilkins).
-Even assuming Officer Durbin made a mistake of fact, he would still be entitled to qualified immunity if he was also mistaken about his legal obligations on summoning medical care when an arrestee is experiencing a non-obvious medical emergency.
-See Pearson, 555 U.S. at 231 ("The protection of qualified immunity applies regardless of whether the government official's error is 'a mistake of law, a mistake of fact, or a mistake based on mixed questions of law and fact." (quoting Groh v.
-Ramirez, 540 U.S. 551, 567 (2004) (Kennedy, J., dissenting))).
-To analyze Officer Durbin's legal obligations, we still must turn to precedent to look for a clearly established right.
-So even under the dissent's framework, we cannot ignore precedent.
+If, however, we were to apply the dissent's distinction, we still reach the same conclusion.
+Officer Durbin's mistake is better characterized as a mistake of law: He mistook the legal constraints on summoning medical care when an arrestee is experiencing a non-obvious medical emergency.
+Thus, even using the dissent's framework, this Court would still need to turn to precedent to look for a clearly established right.